hendriari/flutter_decision_making/README.md

 ## 📌 Important

-#### Because the calculations are performed on the client side, the total number of criteria and alternatives may impact your device’s performance.
-Please use the data wisely.
+**Since calculations are performed on the client side, the total number of criteria and alternatives may affect your device’s performance.
+Although this package offloads heavy computations to a separate thread using Isolates, we recommend using data wisely.**

 ---
 ## ✨ Features